 • allows agencies and ministers to release documents that would be exempt under the FOI Act, unless prevented by a secrecy requirement in another law.

-What are Documents covered by the FOI Act
+What documents are covered by the FOI Act?

 You have a right of access under the FOI Act to a document held by government unless the document: